russfeld/russfeld.me/content/_index.md

 * **Mobile Phone:** (7 eight 5) 2 nine 2 - 3 one 2 one<br>
 _If I don't answer, please leave a message.
 I will do my best to respond quickly._ <br>
 _I accept text messages as well.
 Please include your name in the message._
-* **Other:** I lurk on many chat channels and online communities as @russfeld
+* **Other:** I lurk on many chat channels and online communities as @russfeld or variations on "Spartom 117"
 * **Pronouns:** I use **he/him** pronouns.

 Email is definitely my preferred method of contact, but if you need to reach me right away please call or text my mobile number.
 It's very likely that I won't answer a call from an unknown number, but leave a message or text me and I'll receive it pretty quickly.

 ### Current Work

-I'm currently working on creating a new [online certificate and BA program for K-State Computer Science](https://global.k-state.edu/engineering/computer-science/).
+I'm currently working on creating a new [online certificate and BA program](https://global.k-state.edu/engineering/computer-science/) for K-State Computer Science.
 The first course will be available Fall 2019, with many courses online by Fall 2020.

 I am also teaching a few online courses, including my [Enterprise Systems Administration](https://cis527.russfeld.me/) class once again.